We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Gently mix the ingredients to combine.

 Taste and adjust seasonings, if necessary.
-Cover the crab salad and chill for at least one hour.
+Cover the salad and chill for at least one hour.

 Butter the bottom and top slices of bread.

-Place one tablespoon of crab salad on to the center of each slice.
+Place one tablespoon of salad on to the center of each slice.

-Put the top on the sandwiches, then use a biscuit cutter to cut out circular sandwiches.
+Put the top slice on, then use a biscuit cutter to cut out circular shapes.

 Keep the remaining bread for croutons or toad in the holes.

-Garnish the crab salad sandwiches with a small sprig of fresh dill.
+Garnish these with a small sprig of fresh dill.
 Enjoy!

 - Need garnish ideas?
 Try radish, watercress, chive curl, edible flowers, cucumbers